matwliu/matwliu.github.io/_pages/about.md

 <!-- About Me -->
 <!-- ====== -->

 I am currently a Research Associate in the [School of Data Science](https://www.sdsc.cityu.edu.hk) at [City University of Hong Kong (CityU)](https://www.cityu.edu.hk).
+Before joining CityU, I was a Research Fellow in the [Department of Mathematics](https://www.math.nus.edu.sg) at [National University of Singapore (NUS)](https://nus.edu.sg) and a Postdoctoral Fellow in the [South China Research Center for Applied Mathematics and Interdisciplinary Studies (CAMIS)](http://camis.scnu.edu.cn/) at [South China Normal University](https://www.scnu.edu.cn).
+I received my PhD in 2020 and my BSc in 2014 from [Hunan Normal University](https://www.hunnu.edu.cn).
 <!-- Before joining CityU, I was a Research Fellow in the [Department of Mathematics](https://www.math.nus.edu.sg) at [National University of Singapore (NUS)](https://nus.edu.sg) and a Postdoctoral Fellow in the [South China Research Center for Applied Mathematics and Interdisciplinary Studies (CAMIS)](http://camis.scnu.edu.cn/) at [South China Normal University](https://www.scnu.edu.cn).
 I received my PhD in 2020 and my BSc in 2014 from [Hunan Normal University](https://www.hunnu.edu.cn). -->